 Q: Where did this myth originate?
 A: The myth originated in the era of scientific racism, when pseudo-scientific theories were used to justify slavery, colonialism, and racial discrimination.

 Q: Can genetics influence muscle development?
 A: Yes, genetics plays a role in determining an individual's physical characteristics, including muscle development.
-However, the genes that influence muscle growth and strength are not specific to any particular race.
+Still, the genes that influence muscle growth and strength are not specific to any particular race.

 Q: What is the impact of stereotypes about race and physical abilities?
 A: Stereotypes can lead to discrimination in areas such as employment, education, and healthcare.
 They can also affect self-esteem and identity, as individuals may internalize negative stereotypes about their own racial group.